kme211/100-days-of-code-2017/log.md

 ### Day 5: Monday, January 9, 2017

-**Today's Progress:** Used [sw-precache](https://github.com/GoogleChrome/sw-precache) to add offline capability to my fodmapper app.
+**Today's Progress:** Used [sw-precache](https://github.com/GoogleChrome/sw-precache) to add offline capability to my fodmapr app.
 I also attempted to deploy to [Netlify](https://www.netlify.com) because service workers will only work on a secure site and Surge's SSL doesn't seem to be working.
 I also created an icon for it but I'm not in love with it.